 "Photographers shoot too much.
 Even a blind chicken can find grain." - Henri Cartier-Bresson

 I *never* thought I'd be shooting digitally.
 I was a hardcore film shooter.
+I knew it.
 I loved it.
-With so many people embracing digital capture, it was part of my identity and my "brand."
+With so many people embracing digital capture, film was part of my identity and my "brand."
 Film, developing and printing in the darkroom were the magic that got me hooked on photography in the first place.
 I got my first darkroom experience at age 16 at my high school when I was the yearbook photographer, and took various college photography courses just so I could use the school's darkroom on weekends.
 I had a studio in downtown Seattle (in the Globe Building in Pioneer Square right next to Elliott Bay Books) with a nice shooting space.
 The walls were adorned with 15 20x30 B&W fiber prints that I made myself in my friend Daniel's basement darkroom.
 In 2004, I was a member of a website run by Jose Villa of wedding photographers who were all film based.
 Apple contacted me to feature me about how I used Aperture and how digital photography was changing photography.
 I declined, saying I didn't shoot digitally.
 Turning down what would have been great publicity was probably a dumb move, but I wanted to be known for my film work.

 In 2003, I took a week long workshop in Vancouver with my greatest inspiration, Ralph Gibson.
 I was nervous to show him my portfolio, but received high praise and some very specific observations about patterns I didn't even know I was doing consistently.
 He also taught me to look at images, specifically my own, for over a minute rather than the cursory glance that I was used to doing, thinking I had "seen" something.
 When you really look at your own work for a long period, both the successes and failures are revealed.
 You can see how you could have improved by moving in, moving back, changing your angle or waiting for better light.
 Ralph was an entertaining speaker, full of great stories and quotes.
 His father assisted Alfred Hitchcock in Los Angeles in the 1930s.
 One of Ralph's quotes was "Photography is one of the few professions where you learn more from failure than you do from success."
 Every day we had lecture time, then we'd shoot in specific settings, get our film developed, and the next morning Ralph would review our work and offer critiques.
 He noticed that I like my images lit from the side and the back, and often had strong diagonal lines, especially in my vertical compositions.
 This trend has continued to this day!
 Ralph also mentioned that he'd he buying film even if he had to buy it from the back of a hippie's van.
 I felt the same way at the time, too, based on everything I'd seen from digital.
 That would eventually change for both of us, but again, I'm getting ahead of myself.